-Based on our scalable business model and proven technology platforms, we help laboratories build an ecosystem that strengthens the workflow, quality and consistency of every slide analyzed.
+Based on our scalable business model, proven technology platforms, and sound business practices, we help laboratories build a sustainable ecosystem that strengthens the workflow, quality, and consistency of every slide analyzed.
 With our complete offering for laboratories of any size, anywhere, we aim to improve the quality and efficiency of healthcare globally.